andreas-wilm/quad/README.md

 `./quad -q example/qmap_even2.csv -i example/Col0_C1.100k.bam -o out.bam`

+When stdout (-) is used the format changes automatically to SAM.
-By default SAM is written.
-The output format can be changed to BAM with `--out-fmt b`
+The output format can be changed with `--out-fmt`

 # License

+MIT License.
 See LICENSE file